July 10 - Law Enforcement

 SLLC Presents: Supreme Court Police Cases

-*FREE LIVE FOR IMLA MEMBERS!
+*FREE !
 CLE available to Kitchen Sink Subscribers and in some cases to others but fees may apply.

 The Supreme Court decided no shortage of police cases this term.
 Topics covered range from forfeitures to fabrication of evidence to First Amendment retaliatory arrest.
 Join Lauren Kuley, Squire Patton Boggs, who wrote the SLLC/IMLA amicus brief in a Fourth Amendment impaired driving case and Spencer Driscoll, Sidley Austin, who wrote the SLLC/IMLA amicus brief in a case involving the double jeopardy’s “separate sovereigns” exception in a discussion of the impact of all the police cases on states and local governments.